input-output-hk/cardano-shell/docs/Document.md

 # Overview

-`cardano-shell` is an thin layer which brings all the other modules working together and makes sure that they have the required resources (configuration, exception handling, ...).
+`cardano-shell` is a thin layer which brings all the other modules working together and makes sure that they have the required resources (configuration, exception handling, ...).